 We’ve already covered the iPhone 13 Pro Max’s smaller notch, but there’s an even more important difference between the two OLED screens under the hood.
 While the iPhone 13 Pro Max has the same 6.7-inch screen size and 1284 x 2778 resolution, it trounces the iPhone 12 Pro Max’s 60Hz refresh rate with a 120Hz screen.

-While we’ve yet to test it out in person, we can definitely say that we’ve noticed a difference in smoothness using 120Hz Android handsets from the likes of Samsung and OnePlus, especially when moving from a 60Hz display.
 The main thing you’ll notice is a difference in smoothness when scrolling, and while not a total game-changing improvement, it’s the sort of subtle feature you won’t want to give up if you’ve become accustomed to it.

 Beyond the faster refresh rate, the iPhone 13 Pro Max also has Apple’s ProMotion feature, which means it can adjust its refresh from 120Hz to as low as 10Hz, depending on what you’re using your phone for.
 This prevents any extra battery from being used up on a faster refresh rate for no reason (e.g. if you’re simply reading static text).